 A state-of-the-art pier on a 2-acre stocked pond — Kingfisher is the companion pond to Bullfrog at East Metro Park, same TPWD Neighborhood Fishin' program, same bi-weekly stockings of channel catfish and rainbow trout.
 The fishing pier here is newer and designed specifically for family use — wider, with easy rail access for small kids.
 Worth doing both ponds in the same visit; you can spend a solid morning working both spots without ever moving your car.

-Good to know: pier, bank fishing, stocked catfish, stocked trout, restrooms, 2 acres.
+Good to know: pier, bank fishing, stocked catfish, stocked trout, restrooms.

 Parent tip: Both East Metro ponds are at the same address — come early, spend an hour at Bullfrog, then walk to Kingfisher.
 Kids love "trying a new pond."